 If you had a big birthday in 2019, Uncle Sam would like to help you celebrate — or, in the case of turning 70 ½, to make sure you mark the occasion by sharing some of your nestegg with him.

 If you turned 50, the IRS has a gift for you: Permission to pad your tax-preferred retirement savings accounts!
 Making what’s called a catch-up contribution can add some serious shine to your golden years.
-The IRS lets you contribute an additional $6,000 to an employer-sponsored retirement plan (e.g. a 401(k) or 403(b)) for a total of $25,000 the year you turn 50.
-Hop to it, though, since the deadline is Dec.
-31. You have until April 15 to pad your IRA (Roth or traditional), however.
-You’re allowed to sock away an additional $1,000 up to the maximum allowable $7,000 for the 2019 tax year.
+The IRS allows you to sock away an additional $1,000 in an IRA up to the maximum allowable $7,000 for the 2019 and 2020 tax years.
+(This year the deadline for contributing to an IRA has been extended to July 15.)
+Also remember this for 2020: The IRS lets those age 50-plus contribute an additional $6,500 to an employer-sponsored retirement plan (e.g. a 401(k) or 403(b)) for a total of $26,000 the year you turn 50.
+The deadline to do that is Dec.
+31, 2020.
 You don’t even have to wait until retirement for the tax payoff: A contribution to a traditional IRA and a regular 401(k) or 403(b) (as opposed to the Roth versions of these accounts) lowers your taxable income for the year and therefore lowers what you owe the IRS.

 If you turned 70 ½ in 2019, the IRS will be expecting a little something extra when you file your taxes.
 Up to this point, Uncle Sam has held off on taxing the investments you squirreled away in your tax-favored retirement accounts.
 In the calendar year you turn 70 ½, you’re required to start taking RMDs (required minimum distributions) and paying the IRS income taxes.
 Failure to do so could cost you a punishing 50% penalty tax on every dollar you fail to withdraw.
 You might as well make this a recurring annual event on your calendar, since RMDs are required each year after you reach age 70 ½.
 (See the handy IRS RMD table for more.)